BleuBleu/FamiStudio/Docs/docs/basics.md

 ## Saving the project

-Clicking on the icon save the project, right-clicking is a "save as..." and will prompt you for a new filename.
+Clicking on the icon save the project, right-clicking will open a context menu allowing you to "Save As..." and prompt you for a new filename.

 ## Exporting to various formats